Photo by Tim Williams, courtesy of Pliskin Architecture

 1. Artifact Walk in New Domino Park

-Photo by Daniel Levin
+Photo by Daniel Levin, courtesy of Domino Park.

 Domino Park will open on June 10th to the public and one of the highlights is the Artifact Walk, which features over 30 large-scale, hand-picked pieces of salvaged factory machinery from the Domino factory complex that are now placed along the waterfront.
 The walk “acts as a threshold and entrance.
 It’s a gesture to get people to inquire about the history of the place,” says landscape architect Lisa Switkin of James Corner Field Operations.